Rasheed19/py-chatty/README.md

 # py-chatty
 py-chatty is a web app for running LLMs locally.
 It uses [ollama](https://ollama.com/) and [langchain](https://python.langchain.com/docs/introduction/) for setting up the LLM.
 It uses [py-shiny](https://shiny.posit.co/py/) for the user interface.

-It supports both ordinay chat and RAG (chat with your upoaded PDF(s) for now!).
+It supports both ordinay chat and RAG (chat with your persisted uploaded documents).

 ## Set up
 1. Install ollama from [here](https://ollama.com/).
-Currently, py-chatty include two LLMs: `deepseek-r1:1.5b` and `llama3.2:1b`; two ollama embeddings: `nomic-embed-text` and `mxbai-embed-large`.
+Currently, py-chatty include two LLMs: `deepseek-r1:1.5b` and `llama3.2:1b`; one ollama embedding: `nomic-embed-text`.
 You can, of course, add new models/embeddings from ollama website and modify `shared/defns.py` to reflect this.
 It is up to you!

 1. Clone this repo and create a virtual environment and activate it.
 Install the app dependencies by running
     ```